Abstract Integration in Net Convergence Structures: Convergence Theorems for Net Riemann and Related Integrals.

+We then prove a general Henstock lemma and obtain from it monotone and dominated convergence theorems in the setting or Riesz spaces, and survey some topological versions of convergence theorems, such as the convergence theorems of \cite{fleischercontent}, \cite{fleischerinterchange}, which generalized \cite{sionsemigroup} dominated convergence theorem, and the outside of null sets topological convergence theorem of \cite{millingtonproduct}, which we generalize for a specific class of partition refinement integrals of the net Riemann integral, which contains more integrals than the one exposed by Millington (which is a variant of the Sion integral of \cite{sionsemigroup}).
+This last result in particularly important to obtain equivalences with Lebesgue integrals defined by a type of Egorov procedure of local uniform convergence.
+Finally, we prove a general convergence theorem in the setting of lattice normed spaces.

-We now fix some conventions for this section:
+We now fix some conventions for this section (and subsections):

-\begin{enumerate} [(i)] \item The existence of any integral with values on $Z$ will be understood to take place in the Boccuto-Candeloro net convergence structure given by $(D)$-convergence.
-All other types of limit will be specified. \item The series appearing in the $S^{*}$-partition below will be understood to be taken in order convergence when the issue of existence arises.
+\begin{enumerate} [(i)] \item The class of sets $\mathcal{H}$ will be a $\sigma$-algebra.
+Nevertheless, many results are valid supposing that this class is only a $\delta$-ring. \item The existence of any integral with values on $Z$, when it is a Riesz space, will be understood to take place in the net convergence structure given by $(D)$-convergence, unless stated to the contrary.
+All other types of limits will be specified. \item For $Z$ a Riesz space, the series appearing in the $S^{*}$-partition below will be understood to be taken in order convergence when the issue of existence arises.
 That will cause no problems with the requirement of $(D)$-convergence in $(i)$, as these will appear only when the functions and measures involved are non-negative and $Z$ weakly $\sigma$-distributive and Dedekind complete: this gives a increasing sequence (or net, in the $\mathcal{F}(\mathbb{N})$ case) of (unordered) sums which, by Propositions \ref{equivalenceoand(D)convergence}, \ref{unconditionalconvergencegeneral} and \ref{unconditionalconvergence(D)} gives a well defined (and equal) limit in $(D)$-convergence as well.
-Therefore, we have compatibility with Definition \ref{kolmogorovS*integralconvergencestructure} considering (i), where $\eta_{3}$ is $(D)$-convergence. \end{enumerate}
+Therefore, we have compatibility with Definition \ref{kolmogorovS*integralconvergencestructure} considering (i), where $\eta_{3}$ is $(D)$-convergence. \item Wherever we use the net Riemann integral, we assume that the Szabó-Száz-Fleischer net is composed of sets such that:

+for $\mu$ finitely additive, which is not the same as asking that the sequence of sets is disjoint, as it can have overlapping null sets - that is $A,B \in \mathcal{H}$ are not disjoint, but $A \cap B \in \mathcal{H}$ is such that $\mu(A \cap B) = 0$, which does not alter any of the problems below. \end{enumerate}

-We begin by the following useful concept of \cite{monteirouniform}:
+We begin by the following useful concept of \cite{monteirouniform} for the order convergence theorems:

 \begin{definition} [Uniform Convergence in Order]